 Moving averages are one the most used forex indicators.
 It’s arguably one of the best indicators for forex trading available on platforms like MT4 and MT5.

 The forex market moves in a wave-like pattern.
-Hence, market trends can be difficult to determine.
+Hence, market trends can be challenging to determine.

 Forex traders can identify market trends with the help of a moving average.